VBA protection software – VbaCompiler for Excel

 Stage 1.
 VbaCompiler parses and analyses the source VBA code.

 Stage 2.
 The product generates object code based on results of stage 1.

 Stage 3.
 The product generates C-language code from the object code generated in stage 2.

 Stage 4.
-The final stage of compilation – the product runs C-compiler to compile C-language code into Windows DLL.
+The VbaCompiler runs a C-compiler to compile the C-language code (which was generated in Stage 3) into a Windows DLL.

 Excerpt of the original VBA code before compilation